Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Depart home for Spain.
 The particulars of your arrival overseas are detailed with your flight itinerary.

-Upon arrival at the Barcelona Airport, make your own travel arrangements to Girona.
-For details, refer to your VBT Handbook.
+Upon arrival at Barcelona El Prat Airport, make your own independent travel arrangements to Girona.
+For full travel details, refer to your Vacation Preparation Handbook.

-After a morning at leisure, meet your VBT Local host at 1:00 p.m. along with any other VBT guests arriving on the same day, for your Welcome Orientation in the lobby of hotel Nord 1901.
-Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign and/or wearing a VBT garment.
+Meet your VBT Local Host at 1:00 p.m. in the lobby of Hotel Nord 1901 for your Welcome Orientation.
+Please arrive dressed and ready for cycling.
+Your Local Host will be carrying a VBT sign and/or wearing VBT apparel.

 Today’s Ride Choices

-What to Expect: Depart along city streets and ride into the countryside on secondary paved roads.
-You will pass horse farms and small villages, then gradually ascend to the highest point just past Montcal.
-Enjoy stunning views of Girona and the surrounding mountains, which will be part of the next day’s ride, followed by a rolling descent back to the center of Girona.
-This ride allows you to get your legs moving and still have time to explore Girona.
+Depart along city streets and ride into the countryside on secondary paved roads.
+You’ll pass horse farms and small villages before gradually ascending to the highest point just past Montcal.
+Enjoy stunning views of Girona and the surrounding mountains—part of tomorrow’s ride—before a rolling descent leads you back to the center of Girona.
+This first ride of the week is a great way to get your legs moving while still allowing time to explore the city.

 Included Meals: Breakfast